 Messages on LinkedIn are like LinkedIn's own internal email service.
 You can send messages to your contacts and connections, and only they can see the information within.
 You can also send messages to people who aren't connected to you, but this requires you to upgrade to LinkedIn Premium.

 Go to www.linkedin.com in your web browser and log in.

-You can also click Attach Files to bring up an explorer window, where you can search your computer for a picture, document, or whatever else you want to show to your contacts.
-Click it to select it, and then click Open to attach it to your message.
-(If you want to remove a file that you've attached from your message, click the "X" beside it)
+You can also click the paper clip to attach a file, or the picture icon to attach an image.
+This will bring up an explorer window, where you can search your computer for a picture, document, or whatever else you want to show to your contacts.

 That's about all you need to know to read and send messages on LinkedIn!
 Remember that if you ever receive a message with spam, which can sometimes happen as some people use LinkedIn, you should report the message to help protect other users as well!
 You can also contact LinkedIn customer service if you have any repeated issues with other users.